Visorian/envsync/README.md

 - [x] Support for remote configuration/configurationless
 - [ ] Support more storage providers
 - [ ] Support remote encryption at rest
+- [ ] Provide commandline switches to sync if out of date

 ---